Lamborghini Jalpa: Performance

 Lamborghini claimed the Jalpa could accelerate from 0 to 62 mph in 6.0 seconds, to 100 mph in 19.1 seconds and a 1/4 mile time of 15.4 at 92 mph with a top speed of 249 km/h, Curb weight was 1510 kg.
-The performance of the Jalpa was comparable to the entry-level Ferrari 328 which itself was based on the older Ferrari 308.
+The performance of the Jalpa was comparable to the entry-level Ferrari 328 which was based on the older Ferrari 308.

 Classic & Sports Car magazine quoted a 0-97 km/h acceleration time of 6.8 seconds and a 0–161 km/h time of 16 seconds for the Jalpa, while Car and Driver reported a 0–60 mph acceleration time of 5.8 seconds.

 Revisions and end of production

-When the car was sold in 1981, the plastic components (bumpers, air intakes and engine cover) were black, and the car carried over the rectangular taillights of the Silhouette along with the targa top body style.
+When Lamborghini was sold in 1980, the plastic components (bumpers, air intakes and engine cover) were black, and the car carried over the rectangular taillights of the Silhouette along with a targa top body style.
 This was changed in 1984 when round taillights were fitted and the black plastic parts were replaced by parts in body colour.
 A rear wing, as with the Countach, was optional.

-In 1988, after falling sales, the new owners, Chrysler, decided to end Jalpa production despite its being Lamborghini's second most successful V8 car to date (after the Urraco), having sold 410 units.
+In 1988, after falling sales and new ownership by Chrysler, Lamborghini decided to end Jalpa production despite its being Lamborghini's second most successful V8 car to date (after the Urraco), having sold 410 units.

-In popular culture

-A black Jalpa was featured prominently in the 1985 film Rocky IV, driven by Sylvester Stallone portraying Rocky Balboa.
-The car had a Pennsylvania license plate of "SOTHPAW", referencing Balboa's fighting stance.